williamx98/custom_redirect_link_maker/README.md

 # Custom Redirect Link Maker
 This script is designed to generate an index.html that will automatically redirect links from your homepage to other links.

+For me, this was just a practical application of basic Bash programming applying fundamental concepts like conditional branching, working with variables, string manipulation and outputting to a file.

 ## Example
 [```https://willx.org/linkedin```](https://willx.org/linkedin) will redirect to [```https://linkedin.com/in/williamx98```](https://linkedin.com/in/williamx98)